Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

 \begin{notation} Let

-For $u_0$ in $X_\textrm{bist}(\mmm)$, if $(x,t)\mapsto u(x,t)$ denotes the corresponding solution, using the notation of \cref{thm:1} above and the forthcoming remark, let: \begin{itemize} \item $\qRight$ denote the number of items involved in the right-propagating terrace $\tttRight$, \item $\qLeft$ denote the number of items involved in the left-propagating terrace $\tttLeft$, \item $\cOneRight$ denote the real quantity defined by: \begin{itemize} \item if $\qRight$ equals $0$ then $\cOneRight=0$, \item if $\qRight$ is not smaller than $1$ then $\cOneRight$ is the (positive) speed of the ``first'' travelling front involved in the right-propagating terrace $\tttRight$ (the one invading $m_+$), \end{itemize} \item $\cOneLeft$ denote the real quantity defined by: \begin{itemize} \item if $\qLeft$ equals $0$ then $\cOneLeft=0$, \item if $\qLeft$ is not smaller than $1$ then $\cOneLeft$ is the (negative) speed of the ``first'' travelling front involved in the right-propagating terrace $\tttLeft$ (the one invading $m_-$), \end{itemize} \item $h$ denote the quantity $V(\mLeftBehind)=V(\mRightBehind)$, \item $\eee$ denote the energy of the center standing terrace $\tttCenter$. \end{itemize} This defines maps:
+For $u_0$ in $\Xbist(\mmm)$, if $(x,t)\mapsto u(x,t)$ denotes the corresponding solution, using the notation of \cref{thm:main} and of \cref{def:bistable_asympt_pattern} (definition of a bistable asymptotic pattern), let: \begin{itemize} \item $\qLeft$ denote the number of items involved in the left-propagating terrace $\tttLeft$, \item $\qRight$ denote the number of items involved in the right-propagating terrace $\tttRight$, \item $\cOneLeft$ denote the real quantity defined as \begin{itemize} \item if $\qLeft$ equals $0$ then $\cOneLeft=0$, \item if $\qLeft$ is not smaller than $1$ then $\cOneLeft$ is the speed of the ``first'' travelling front involved in the left-propagating terrace $\tttLeft$ (the one invading $m_-$), with the convention that $\cOneLeft$ is positive (the velocity of the front is $-\cOneLeft$), \end{itemize} \item $\cOneRight$ denote the real quantity defined as \begin{itemize} \item if $\qRight$ equals $0$ then $\cOneRight=0$, \item if $\qRight$ is not smaller than $1$ then $\cOneRight$ is the (positive) speed of the ``first'' travelling front involved in the right-propagating terrace $\tttRight$ (the one invading $m_+$), \end{itemize} \item $\valueOfVcentre$ denote the quantity $V(\mLeftBehind)=V(\mRightBehind)$, \item $\eee$ denote the energy of the centre standing terrace $\tttCentre$. \end{itemize} This defines maps:

 Finally, let